-Phone NALA at: Freephone 1800 20 20 65
+- Phone NALA at: Freephone 1800 20 20 80

-Freetext 'LEARN' to: 50050
+- Freetext 'LEARN' to: 50050

-Email: freephone@nala.ie
+- Email: learn@nala.ie

-The Freephone service gives learners the following support:
+The LWN Support Officers give learners the following support:

-- Information on learning options: - o Information about ETB Adult Literacy services throughout Ireland - o Information about Adult Guidance services throughout Ireland - o Information about distance tuition with Learn with NALA - o Other relevant educational options - o Information about online or printed materials that NALA can post to the learner - If the learner is interested in the Tutoring Service the learner is asked for a day and time that suits them to be contacted for an assessment.
+- Information on learning options: - Information about ETB Adult Literacy services throughout Ireland - o Information about Adult Guidance services throughout Ireland - o Information about the LWN Tutoring and LWN Online Learning Services - o Other relevant educational options - Information about online or printed materials that NALA can post to the learner - If the learner is interested in Learn with NALA, the learner is asked for a day and time that suits them to be contacted for an assessment.
 The learner is given the name of the Adult Literacy Educator (ALE) who will call them back for an assessment.
 (See Figure 2.3) - The ALE calls the learner to go through the initial assessment.
-If the learner is still interested in phone or online learning then they are assigned to an ALE.
+If the learner is still interested in the LWN Tutoring Service or LWN Online Learning Service then they are assigned to an ALE.
 The learner chooses a time and day that suits them. - The ALE rings the learner at their preferred time every week.
 Sessions are normally once a week for 30 minutes.
 The learner can take breaks from sessions if needed and resume at any time.